8,063 views

 Great company makes for great adventures...these happy fellow trekkers made my Hampta Pass Trek fantastic!

-After an early breakfast on the second day, we were advised to pack our bags for the trek.
-Each trekker is allowed to carry up to 8 kg, so remember to pack smartly.
+On day 2, after an early breakfast, we were advised to pack our bags for the trek.
+Each trekker may carry a maximum of 8 kilograms, so pack smartly for Hampta Pass trek.
 Owing to previous experience, I took only the bare essentials and left my extra baggage at the base camp locker facility as did most trekkers.
-From Prini, we boarded the bus which dropped us to the starting point of Hampta Pass trek route, which is Jobra.
+From Prini, we boarded the bus which dropped us to the starting point of the Hampta Pass trek route, which is Jobra.
 The drive itself is exhilarating with almost 40 hairpin bends covered in about an hour.
 This drive is possibly one of the most beautiful mountain drives I have done.
 Most people miss enjoying this scenic drive in anticipation of the trek itself.
 So make sure you grab a window seat on the bus and soak in the stunning views that make for a perfect prelude to the spectacular trek ahead.

 Panoramic view of Manali is spectacular on the drive enroute to Jobra, the starting point of Hampta Pass trek route